 Drawing inferences about meaningful economic hypothesis and from data is central to economic research.
-The philosophy of this course is that econometrics addresses the problem of evaluating quantitative evidence for and against meaningful economic and political-economic claims and that there is no unequivocal way of doing so.
 This course is an introduction to econometric theory and applied estimation methods that will cover both the frequentist and Bayesian approaches to inference.
 The topics we will cover will include the philosophy of inference, probability theory, linear and non-linear regression, single- and multi-variate regression, OLS, maximum likelihood estimation, hypothesis testing, Bayesian posterior inference, panel econometrics, and causal inference.
 This course will make extensive use of the statistical program R for all applied statistical analysis.